Important Dates for TEXAS

 Current plans have been set to build a dry berth around the ship to help prevent further deterioration on the historic ship.

-A recent update published by the Battleship Texas Foundation.
+A recent update published by the Battleship Texas Foundation on July 27th, 2020.